BLOG

 The grand opening of the CMW Center in Providence, Rhode Island, reveals healthy materials used in the first fully Cross-Laminated Timber (CLT) building in the city (2nd in the state of RI).
 All materials used to construct the Center were evaluated by HML’s material research team.
 This innovative new space stands as a testament to sustainability, material health and community well-being.
 At HML, we are proud to have been involved from the very beginning, consulting on material choices and environmental strategies to ensure the CMW center will be a healthier beacon for the community.

 Initially, we surveyed the site, to understand the existing toxicities and pollutants in the surrounding neighborhood.
 These findings helped inform our recommendations and strategies for materials and finishes to be used in the building.
-We partnered with the architectural firm 3SIX0, Pezzuco Construction, and CMW’s leadership to incorporate these sustainable and material health recommendations into every possible part of the building.
+We partnered with the architectural firm 3SIX0, Pezzuco Construction, and CMW’s leadership to incorporate sustainable and material health recommendations into every possible part of the building.

 “A healthy building is particularly important for children because it is now understood that environmental exposures can be a powerful determinant of health and human development,” says Jonsara Ruth, HML’s Cofounder and Design Director.
 “Children’s developing organs, including the brain and their overall neurological health, are impacted by exposure to toxics in indoor environments.
 Our goal here is to eliminate their exposure to toxics from materials and furnishings in the CMW Center.”